 We're heading north from the capital.
 DHL beats the traffic.

 A new gas station stands in proud isolation.

 Charcoal blocks, elegantly bundled.

-The waters here are calm, all the more so because of the reef in the distance.
+The waters here are calm because of the reef in the distance.

 It's a place to escape the city.